 Need help with a Trust?
 Are you a beneficiary or a trustee?
 Trustees often need assistance with the administration of the Trust including responding to beneficiary requests or demands.
-Beneficiaries often need assistance obtaining information, obtaining their fair share of the Trust, and making sure that the Trust is administered fairly according to its terms.
+Beneficiaries often need assistance obtaining information, obtaining their fair share of the assets, and making sure that the Trustee administers fairly according to the terms of the document.
 Arizona Trust Lawyer

 If you are an Arizona (“AZ”) trustee, you must provide beneficiaries with reasonable information including some specific information that must be provided at least once a year.
 We can assist trustees with an “Annual Trustee Report” to be provided to beneficiaries.
 We also have information on the fundamental duties of a trustee and a manual for successor trustees.
 We provide guidance to trustees helping them to minimize or avoid liability.